kubernetes/kubernetes/DESIGN.md

 Individual labels are used to specify identifying metadata, and to convey the semantic purposes/roles of pods of containers.
 Examples of typical pod label keys include `environment` (e.g., with values `dev`, `qa`, or `production`), `service`, `tier` (e.g., with values `frontend` or `backend`), `partition`, and `track` (e.g., with values `daily` or `weekly`), but you are free to develop your own conventions.

 Via a "label selector" the user can identify a set of `pods`.

-This simple mechanism is a key part of how Kubernetes's mechanisms supporting horizontal scaling, `services` and `replicationControllers`, keep track of their members.
+The label selector is the core grouping primitive in Kubernetes.
+It could be used to identify service replicas or shards, worker pool members, or peers in a distributed application.

+Kubernetes currently supports two objects that use label selectors to keep track of their members, `service`s and `replicationController`s:
+- `service`: A service is a configuration unit for the proxies that run on every worker node.
+It is named and points to one or more Pods.
+- `replicationController`: A replication controller takes a template and ensures that there is a specified number of "replicas" of that template running at any one time.
+If there are too many, it'll kill some.
+If there are too few, it'll start more.

 The set of pods that a `service` targets is defined with a label selector.
 Similarly, the population of pods that a `replicationController` is monitoring is also defined with a label selector.
-Sets supported by future versions of Kubernetes, such as worker pools, will use the same mechanism.

 Pods may be removed from these sets by changing their labels.
 This flexibility may be used to remove pods from service for debugging, data recovery, etc.